Frequently Asked Questions

 A: We currently do not have any priority areas as regards your academic discipline or study/research topics.

-Q: Does the fund arrange/facilitate my visa?
+Q: Does the fund arrange/facilitate my visa, health/travel insurance, accommodation in the host country?

 A: No, but the fund can issue a scholarship confirmation which can be used as an enclosure to the visa application.